DareData/lp-foundations/05_assessing_code_quality/1_project_structure.md

 1. The content of the report could change.
 2. The format of the report could change.

-That means that it currently contain two separate responsibilities.
-Because they are together, if there is a change to the report compilation process, there is a greater danger that the printing code will break.
-And vice-versa.
+That means that it currently contain two responsibilities.
+Because they are together, they may share some state or variables - this means the responsibilities are **coupled** by this shared state.

+In our puzzle metaphor, two coupled components are like two puzzle pieces with tabs so unique that can only connect with each other,

+Imagine this scenario:  you need to change the order of the report section;  but that caused a variable that was also being used to create the content to change therefore breaking how the content was created.

 ## References for project structure